You’ll never forget your first platypus encounter. It’s a magical moment when this strange and adorable creature emerges from ripples in the water.

 We’re asking you to head to your nearby river, creek or waterway to see if they can spot a platypus.

 Want to experience that magical moment?
-Sign up for all the resources you need to take part in the platy-project this September.
+Sign up for all the resources you need to take part in the platy-project this spring from September into October.

 I'll look for a platypus!